Dik131/Dik131/README.md

 ## Dmitry Ivanov, 29 years, Helsinki, Finland

 Hello, my name is Dmitry.
 I used to be a broadcasting and communication engineer for the last 9 years, but half year ago I decided to change my career to the best and I statred to learn web-developing as I wished since schooltime.
-So, this the list of my skills and qualifications.
+So, this is the list of my skills and qualifications.
 ___

 *basic web-dev skills:*